-To attract enrolments in the Units offered by UNE, the Trust provided \$66,000 during 2013/14 to support 3 and/or 4-year undergraduate scholarships.
+To attract enrolments in the Units offered by UNE, the Trust provided \$22,500 during 2014/15 to support 3 and/or 4-year undergraduate scholarships.
 Under this arrangement, UNE is required to seek co-funding from industry sources, so that the number of scholarships awarded each year (each worth \$6000 p.a.) can be maximised.
 This arrangement guarantees work experience for the scholarship recipients and gives the industry co-funders the opportunity to consider employing them.
 The annual commitment to these scholarships varies, depending on the period covered by the scholarship, the availability of industry co-funders and the progress of the recipients.

-Scholarship holders and their sponsors for 2014 were:
+Scholarship holders and their sponsors for 2015 were:

-- William Chaffey, Bachelor of Agriculture/Business, UNE 2011-2014; co-funded by Roberts/Rural Co. - Kristy McCormack, Bachelor of Rural Science, UNE 2012-2015; co-funded by Australian Council of Wool Exporters and Processors Inc. - Nicola Turner, Bachelor of Animal Science, UNE 2013-2014; co-funded by Australian Wool Testing Authority Ltd - Matthew Maunder, Bachelor of Rural Science, UNE 2014-2017, co-funded by Nikke Port Philip Scouring - Heather Earney, Bachelor of Animal Science, UNE 2014-2017, co-funded by Australian Wool Network.
+- Kristy McCormack, Bachelor of Rural Science, UNE 2012-2015; co-funded by Australian Council of Wool Exporters and Processors Inc (1/4). - Matthew Maunder, Bachelor of Rural Science, UNE 2014-2017, co-funded by Nikke Port Philip Scouring (5/6). - Heather Earney, Bachelor of Animal Science, UNE 2014-2017, co-funded by Australian Wool Network (1/4). - Gabriel Ryan, Bachelor of Veterinary and Biomedical Science, USYD 2015-2016, cofunded Australian Wool Testing Authority Ltd (1/2). - Peter Brooker, Bachelor of Agrifood Systems, UNE 2015-2017, co-funded by Nikke Port Philip Scouring (5/6). - Emma Knight, Bachelor of Animal Science, CSU 2015-2016, co-funded by Wool Producers of Australia (1/4).